 There will be no change to District boundaries, nor any changes to the proposed improvements or uses within the District as a result of this amendment.
-A copy of this map can be found in the Original and/or Amended Project Plan Documents.
+A copy of this map can be found in the Original Project Plan Document.